 - To connect small cities to key NLC advocacy and policy development efforts

 NLC’s member networking councils bring together leaders from communities that are similar in size, type, or another important characteristic.
 The councils provide a space for local leaders to network and exchange ideas around issues of importance to the varying types of communities.

-Carroll “Lew” Watson, Mayor, Lincoln, Ala.
-(Vice Chair)
+Chair: Carroll Watson, Mayor, Lincoln, AL

-Joyce Downing, Councilmember, Northglenn, Colo (Vice Chair)
+Vice Chair: Joyce Downing, Councilmember, Northglenn, CO

 The SCC welcomes new members at any time throughout the year; the group meets in person at the Congressional City Conference and City Summit.
 There is a summer meeting that rotates each year and is hosted by the council chair’s municipality.
 There is no extra cost for NLC members to join SCC.

 Leadership nominations for the council are solicited every Fall and their term begins at City Summit by the group’s membership.